llo7d/i_like_content/README.md

 </br>
 [Dont know how?
 Learn on YouTube](https://www.youtube.com/results?search_query=how+to+clone+and+commit+new+changes+in+github)
 </br>
-Have normal good questions that you would like to see for each subject based on difficutly and subject.
+Please include **code snippets** and just Have normal good questions that you would like to see for each subject based on difficutly and subject.